adr/adr-manager/docs/evaluation/README.md

 ### Data Analysis

-Quantitative Results will be aggregated to give an overview of the impression of the participants.
+Quantitative results will be aggregated to give an overview of the impression of the participants.

 Free-text feedback will be summarised with respect to these categories: